CommunistMountain/BalanceModFork/README_new.md

             <li>NOTE: If you also have Advanced FTL Navigation, it will NOT take the distance between your destination and the nearest visited beacon from that destination.
 You will need to manually jump to the visted beacon nearest to the destination first.</li>
         </ol>
         <li>Automated Reloader: Rarity from 2 to 4, cost from 40 to 60.</li>
-        <li>Battery Charger: Rarity from 2 to 0.</li>
         <li>Damaged Stasis Pod: Cost from 30 to 0 (sell price from 15 to 0).</li>
         <li>Distraction Buoys: Cost from 55 to 40.</li>
-        <li>Emergency Respirators: damage taken from lack of oxygen from -50% to -80%.
-Rarity from 2 to 4.</li>
         <li>Engi Med-bot Dispersal: Now works for your crew on enemy ships.
 Rarity from 0 to 2 (now available in stores and random rewards).
 Cost from 60 to 40.
 (TODO add to augment lists if needed)</li>
         <li>Hacking Stun: Now also sets the cost of deploying Hacking drone from 2 back to 1.</li>
         <li>Lifeform Scanner: Rarity from 3 to 1.
 Cost from 40 to 20.</li>